-The "Resolution" control allows you to configure if the KeyLog TRACKERTM will be operating in the Standard Definition or High Definition mode.
-When the resolution control is set to the high definition mode, KeyLog TRACKERTM will activate the high definition capable devices.
+The "Resolution" control allows you to configure if KeyLog TRACKER[TM] will be operating in the Standard Definition or High Definition mode.
+When the resolution control is set to the high definition mode, KeyLog TRACKER[TM] will activate the high definition capable devices.
 Only one encoder and one Afterburner device can be activated at any time.
-When you press the Okay button, KeyLog TRACKERTM will attempt to communicate with the activated devices.
-If the Afterburner is not activated click on the Afterburner line then press the Activate button.
-To verify communications with the Afterburner, press Okay once you have verified the communications port settings.
-Press the Afterburner button on the toolbar.
-If the KeyLog TRACKERTM is communicating with the Afterburner, the COM LED on the Afterburner front panel should be On and there should also be a green indicator in the COMM Status Bar at the bottom of the KeyLog TRACKERTM screen.
-If the COM LED is off or the KeyLog TRACKERTM COM indicator is red, that shows that the hardware is not responding.
+If the HDSD9155Q is not activated click on the HDSD9155Q line then press the Activate button.
+To verify communications with the HDSD9155Q, press the OK button once you have verified the device connection settings.
+Press the Encoder button on the toolbar.
+When you press the OK button, KeyLog TRACKER[TM] will attempt to communicate with the activated devices.
+If the KeyLog TRACKER[TM] is communicating with the HDSD9155Q using a serial port connection, the COM1 LED on the HDSD9155Q front panel should be On and there should also be a green indicator in the COMM Status Bar at the bottom of the KeyLog TRACKER[TM] screen.
+If the KeyLog TRACKER[TM] is communicating with the HDSD9155Q front panel should be a green indicator in the COMM Status Bar at the bottom of the KeyLog TRACKER[TM] screen.
+If the KeyLog TRACKER[TM] is communicating with the HDSD9155Q using an Ethernet connection, the NET LED on the HDSD9155Q front panel should also be a green indicator in the COMM Status Bar at the bottom of the KeyLog TRACKER[TM] screen.
+If the KeyLog TRACKER[TM] is communicating with the HDSD9155Q using an Ethernet connection, the COMM Status Bar at the bottom of the KeyLog TRACKER[TM] screen.
+If the KeyLog TRACKER[TM] is communicating with the HDSD9155Q using an Ethernet connection, the COMM Status Bar at the bottom of the KeyLog TRACKER[TM] screen.
+If the KeyLog TRACKER[TM] is communicating with the HDSD9155Q using an Ethernet connection, the COMM Status Bar at the bottom of the KeyLog TRACKER[TM] screen.

+If the KeyLog TRACKER[TM] COMM indicator is red, that shows that the hardware is not responding.
 If you receive a "Communications Error" message box, check your cable connection and verify that you have selected the correct communications port on your computer.
+If you are trying to connect using Ethernet and the HDSD9155Q is in Com port mode, you will see the following dialog box.